Sinead Burgess

 Sinead Burgess (born 10 November 1990) is a Sydney-based singer-songwriter signed to ABC Music and Island Records Australia, which is part of Universal Music Australia.
-Burgess first began her singing career in 2007 and subsequently released a 5-track EP titled 'You Get Me'; featuring the title track and "Butterflies" which were released as singles and in many compilation albums across Australia.
+Burgess first began her singing career in 2007 and subsequently released a 5-track EP titled You Get Me; featuring the title track and "Butterflies" which were released as singles and in many compilation albums across Australia.
 Burgess's single "Goodnight America" was co-written with UK pop producer Stuart Crichton who has worked with Kylie Minogue, Pet Shop Boys, Bond and The Sugababes.
 Burgess supported Irish band The Script at a one-off show in Sydney in 2012.

-Burgess released her single "Rearview Mirrow" digitally in 2013 and then worked on a 6-Track EP titled "Wolf", released as a digital download in 2016.
-Burgess since toured with The Shires (duo) on their Accidentally On Purpose tour as a supported act.
-Burgess released the album "Damaged Goods" on August 17, 2018.
+Burgess released her single "Rearview Mirrow" digitally in 2013 and then worked on a 6-Track EP titled Wolf, released as a digital download in 2016.
+Burgess since toured with The Shires (duo) on their Accidentally On Purpose tour as a support act.

+She released the album Damaged Goods on 17 August 2018.